-Heat 2 tablespoon EVO oil in large skillet.
+Heat 2 tablespoon extra virgin olive oil in large skillet.
 Add mushrooms and sauté until tender.
-It is essential to cook the mushrooms on relatively high heat so they do not realease water and become tough.
+It is essential to cook the mushrooms on relatively high heat so they do not release moisture and become tough.
 Watery mushrooms like crimini will cook in a few minutes, porcini or other wild mushrooms will take longer.

 Stir in garlic and sauté for an additional minute, until fragrant, do not burn it!
 Remove from heat and add the chopped parsley.
 Season with salt and black pepper.
 Serve at room temperature.

 Mushroom, zucchini or artichokes trifolati can be used as a topping for crostini.
-Prepare as above, cool and whiz it into a chunky spread using a food processor.
+Prepare as above, cool and blend it into a chunky spread using a food processor.
 Use on crusty bread, toasted until golden.
-Before serving, shine it with the tiniest bit of olive oil and garnish with a few parsley leaves
+Before serving, drizzle with your best of olive oil and garnish with a few parsley leaves

 Serves 4 as a side dish